-Yes, many of the clients who come to Coco Lash Beauty Bar in Baton Rouge, Louisiana, for microderm treatments follow a daily skin care routines.
+Yes, many of the clients who come to Coco Beauty Bar & Medical Spa in Baton Rouge, Louisiana, for microderm treatments follow daily skincare routines.
 Your routine should include a moisturizer and a toner.
 Your technician is happy to help you choose skin care products that will meet the needs of your specific skin type.

 Which Areas of the Body are Microdermabrasion Treatments Typically Used On?

-At Coco Lash Beauty Bar in Baton Rouge, Louisiana, microderm procedures are performed on the face; however, there are other areas of the body that can be treated using this procedure.
+At Coco Beauty Bar & Medical Spa in Baton Rouge, Louisiana, Microderm procedures are performed on the face; however, other areas of the body can be treated using this procedure.

-Other areas of the body that microdermabrasion has been approved for use on include the:
+Other areas of the body where microdermabrasion has been approved for use include the:

 When treatments are performed on these areas of the body, they are usually targeting skin discolorations or stretch marks.
 Areas that cannot be treated using this procedure are those where the skin is irregular or thin (e.g., feet, ears, hands, etc.).